 The Amalekites came and attacked the Israelites.
 Moses called on Joshua to choose some men to go fight.
 Moses said he would stand on top of the hill with the staff of God in his hands.

-The Amalekites (Amalek was the grandson of Esau, Jacob's twin brother.)
+The Amalekites were distant relatives of the Israelites (Amalek was the grandson of Esau, Jacob's twin brother.)
 The Amalekites were semi-nomadic people and known warriors, but not noble warriors.
 They never fought a fair fight.

-As long as Moses held up his hands, holding the staff of God, the Israelites were winning.
+As long as Moses held up his hands with the staff of God, the Israelites were winning.
 When he lowered his hands, the Amalekites were winning.
-When his hands grew tired, they took a stone and put it under Moses to sit on.
-Aaron and Hur held his hands up.
+When his hands grew tired, they placed a stone under him so he could sit.
+Aaron and Hur supported his hands.

 Joshua and the Israelites overtook the Amalekites.
 God promised to erase the memory of the Amalekites from the earth.
 As we continue to go through Old Testament history, we will encounter the Amalekites several times.
 (See the story of Esther.
 Haman descended from the Amalekites)